-Some companies and organisations have already implemented a whistleblower helpline, and others will be starting from ‘scratch’ in learning how to comply with the EU whistleblower directive.
+Some companies and organisations have already implemented a whistleblower hotline, and others will be starting from ‘scratch’ in learning how to comply with the EU Whistleblower Protection Directive.
 Whatever your current position, consider the following actions that you need to take to comply with the directive.
-If you haven’t yet, read Part 1 of this series for a primer with absolutely everything you need to know about the EU Whistleblower Protection Directive.
+If you haven’t yet, read Part 1 of this series for a primer with absolutely everything you need to know about the Directive.

 Action Planning for the EU Whistleblower Protection Directive

-With the whistleblowing rules in Europe changing so fundamentally as a result of this directive— the law, for example, provides for minimum standards on how to respond and handle issues raised by whistleblowers— there is no question that companies and organisations (and local authorities) need to take action now.
+With the whistleblowing rules in Europe changing so fundamentally as a result of this directive— the law, for example, provides for minimum standards on whistleblower compliance — there is no question that companies and organisations (and local authorities) need to take action now.
 In particular, companies and organisations with more than 250 ‘workers’ (defined in Part 1) must comply with the legislation by 17th December 2021, and those with between 50 and 249 by 17th December 2023 i.e. two years later.

 Because implementation of the directive will be undertaken on an EU Member State-by-State basis, this will inevitably mean that there will not be full harmonisation across the EU and, instead, timings, content and legal detail will vary across the current 27 countries.
 Arguably, this is ‘only’ an extension of the current position regarding whistleblowing—where there are, for example, significant variations regarding anonymity—but it nonetheless represents a further challenge to those multi-national companies that operate across the EU.

-It is important to recognise that just because a company or organisation already has some form of internal or external helpline, that does not necessarily mean that it will be compliant with the directive’s minimum standards and, indeed, it is more likely that it will not be.
+It is important to recognise that just because a company or organisation already has some form of internal or external whistleblower hotline, that does not necessarily mean that it will be compliant with the directive’s minimum standards and, indeed, it is more likely that it will not be.

-Clearly, there are a number of ‘givens’ for a fully effective helpline; these include communications/publicity about the helpline, assurance regarding confidentiality and impartiality, diligent investigation, reporter feedback (including acknowledgements), and demonstrable action and outcomes.
+Clearly, there are a number of ‘givens’ for a fully effective whistleblower hotline; these include communications/publicity about the hotline, assurance regarding confidentiality and impartiality, diligent investigation, reporter feedback (including acknowledgements), and demonstrable action and outcomes.

 It can be easy to dismiss some of the requirements in the directive with a wave of the hand—‘Yes, we do that/have that’—but, if tested, is that really the case for your company or organisation?
 For example, if someone requested a physical meeting where would that be held, and how would their identity be protected?
 Similarly, have report investigators been trained, has that training been regularly refreshed, are there investigative protocols in place and, also, do they have the personal ‘bandwidth’ to genuinely take on investigations?

-It should be recognised that some of the directive’s requirements, such as formally acknowledging receipt of a report, also already appear in the laws, regulations and guidance published by some individual Member States, including France.
-However, such well-intended routine actions do need to be properly considered, as an e-mail seen on a screen could tip off colleagues, compromise a report, and might also inadvertently lead to retaliation.
+It should be recognised that some of the EU Whistleblower Protection Directive’s requirements, such as formally acknowledging receipt of a whistleblower report, also already appear in the laws, regulations and guidance published by some individual Member States, including France.
+However, such well-intended routine actions do need to be properly considered, as an e-mail seen on a screen could tip off colleagues, compromise a report, and might also inadvertently lead to whistleblower retaliation.

 Retaliation Guidelines in the EU Whistleblower Directive